Top 100 Best Bug Out Bag List Essentials – Ultimate Survival Gear

 Stay dry and comfortable even on the run with three changes of underwear in these boxer briefs.
 Made of breathable, 100% cotton, this classic style is the perfect base layer under your tactical gear, and allows you to move in any way you need to.
 Each pair features a functional fly and offers a little style with the classic, Calvin Klein-logoed waistband.
 If you’re looking to go a step above, then consider purchasing base layers with added insulation for all season comfort/warmth/cooling.

 It looks good, but this watch is much more than just a stylish accessory.
-With black stainless steel casing and a rubber strap, the watch feels comfortable and is safe from the elements out there in the wilderness.
-It’s also water resistant up to 660 feet, and includes a date dial and walk speed scale so you can keep track of the day and how far you’ve gone.
+The PALADA Men’s Digital Sports Watch watch feels comfortable and is safe from the elements out there in the wilderness.
+It’s also water resistant up to 164 ft and features a light so you can read the time in the dark.

 50. Merino Wool Hiker Boot Socks